McGinnis Venture Competition

 Undergraduate track winners are also awarded a place in the CMU Venture Challenge.

 *Investments are awarded in the form of a convertible note.
 The remaining $3,500 will sponsor the CMU Venture Challenge.

-The competition includes coaches for each team that declares participation in the McGinnis Venture Competition via Startup Compete by Tuesday, December 4, 2018.
+The competition includes coaches for each team that declares participation in the McGinnis Venture Competition via our online platform.
 The Swartz Center staff will match the appropriate team with an appropriate coach.
-If a team is not registered by Tuesday, Dec.
-4, 2018, the Swartz Center cannot guarantee that a coach will be assigned for the competition.
+If a team is not registered by the deadline the Swartz Center cannot guarantee that a coach will be assigned.

 Meet and interact with peers who are also passionate about entrepreneurship, and gain access to Carnegie Mellon’s amazing entrepreneurial alumni network.
 Teams from all rounds enjoy access to exclusive networking events.

-Declaration of Intent to Compete due.
-If you register via Startup Compete by this date, you will be guaranteed to be assigned a coach for the rest of the competition.
-For those who register after December 4, we cannot guarantee that you will be assigned a coach for the competition.
+Register to receive a coach.
+If you register via our online platform by this date, you will be guaranteed to be assigned a coach for the rest of the competition.
+For those who register after this date we cannot guarantee that you will be assigned a coach for the competition.

 Round 1 judges can view team’s applications at 5 pm EST.

 Round 1 judging ends at 11:59 pm EST.

 Teams notified.
 Round 2 begins at 5 pm EST.